Rick-Houser/jeh/_posts/2025-03-25-alertmanager.md

   {: .prompt-tip }

 ![Desktop View](/assets/img/posts/20250325/high-error-alerts.png){: width="100%" height="auto" }
-_High Error Alerts shown in Prometheus_
+_HighErrorRate Alerts shown in Prometheus_

 ## Step 3: Deploy to AWS EC2
 I took the app from my laptop to AWS EC2, starting with the Flask container alone, then scaling to the full stack—app, Prometheus, Grafana, and Alertmanager—via Docker Compose.
 This required pushing files to EC2 and opening ports, mimicking a real deployment.